Joe Fleming reviews the nine workout habits that might be causing your joint pain or making it worse.

 You can also create issues if you wear the wrong shoes for a specific activity.

-For example, wearing overly padded shoes while weight lifting can negatively affect your form.
+For example, you are wearing overly padded shoes, while weight lifting can negatively affect your form.
 On the other hand, wearing shoes that are too flat during cardio can put too much strain on your joints.

 Improper Workout Fuel

-Exercise is great for reducing inflammation.
+Exercise is excellent for reducing inflammation.
 But, whether you are trying to lose weight or just minimize stiffness and swelling, you cannot out-exercise a bad diet.